gouherdanish/gouherdanish.github.io/_posts/2024-09-01-reinforcement-learning.md

 - Intuition
     - Learns the optimal policy independently of the decision-making process.
     - It is more flexible and sample-efficient but can be more complex and less stable.
+- Pros
+    - Typically more sample-efficient and capable of converging to the optimal policy faster since it uses the best possible action (even if it wasn’t taken)
+- Cons
+    - It can be less stable and may require more careful tuning to ensure convergence, especially when using function approximation
 - Example
     - Q-learning is an off-policy algorithm
 - Usage